francois-rd/coma/docs/source/index.rst

     server: localhost
     port: 9001

-Notice that the saved config file :obj:`remote.yaml` contains the default config declaration, not any of the command line overrides.
-Updating the values in the saved file changes the defaults that are loaded on command invocation.
+Updating :obj:`remote.yaml` changes the default config values that are loaded on command invocation.

 And lots more!
 ^^^^^^^^^^^^^^